 Synthesize - write a short narrative reflection about the article guided by a set of scaffolding questions

 We will apply The Instrument to readings throughout the course.
 A more detailed description of The Instrument is found here.

 Weekly annotations (50% of grade): Students will submit applications of the instrument on weekly readings that will be used to assess participation and engagement.

 Three case study reflections (20% of grade): There are three case studies assigned to readings throughout the semester.

 Peer review activities (10% of grade): Students will review their peers’ submissions for parts of the final project and learn how to provide constructive feedback on a written abstracts.

-Final Project (20% of grade): Each student will complete a final project and report (~5 pages) about an aspect of systemic racism in health and science of their own choosing.
-The Final Project Assignment will be posted on the course website in the first weeks of class, and class time will be dedicated mid-semester to discussing project ideas and expectations.
-The assignment will involve creating a short presentation (possible formats include a podcast, narrated poster, or YouTube video) and submission of a written report detailing the motivation and logic and research behind your project of choice.
-Presentations will be shared with the class (exact details will depend on formats preferred by students), and a written report will be due by final exam time.
-Reports will be submitted via the Perusall site.
+Final Project (20% of grade): Each student (either individually or in a group) will complete a final project (~5 pages for written report, open to other formats as well) about an aspect of systemic racism in health and science of their own choosing.
+The Final Project Assignment will be posted on the course website and class time will be dedicated in weeks 9 and later to discussing project ideas and expectations.
+The assignment will involve creating a short presentation (possible formats include written paper, a podcast, narrated poster, or YouTube video) and submission of a proposal detailing the motivation and logic and research behind your project of choice.
+Presentations about the project will be shared with the class (exact details will depend on formats preferred by students), and the final project itself will be due during finals week.
+Projects will be submitted via Dropbox.